datalad/datalad-catalog/datalad_catalog/catalog/README.md

 └── README.md
 ```

-The `artwork` and `assets` directories contain images and web assets (such as JavaScript and CSS files) that support the rendering of the HTML components in `index.html`.
-The `config.json` file contains customizable configuration options supplied to `datalad-catalog`
+The `artwork` and `assets` directories contain images and web assets (such as JavaScript and CSS files) respectively that support the rendering of the HTML components in `index.html`.
+The `config.json` file contains customizable configuration options supplied to `datalad-catalog`.

 ## Serving the content